SES

 Sending (SES v2)

-• Identities — email identity and domain identity CRUD, DKIM, mail-from, feedback attributes, signing attributes
+• Identities — email identity and domain identity CRUD, real DKIM RSA-SHA256 signing with relaxed/relaxed canonicalization (public key served at /_fakecloud/ses/identities/{name}/dkim-public-key), mail-from, feedback attributes, signing attributes

 • Configuration sets — CRUD, event destinations, reputation options, sending options, tracking, suppression, VDM, archiving